Medicaid Provider Relations

 How do I complete the provider revalidation process?

-The provider revalidation application is available exclusively online.
-When it is time to revalidate your enrollment as a provider, you will receive a revalidation notification letter in the mail and it will be posted in your message center on the MMIS portal.
+The provider revalidation application is available exclusively online in the provider's MMIS portal account.
+When it is time to revalidate your enrollment as a provider, you will receive a revalidation notification letter in the mail.
 Providers will log in to the NH MMIS provider portal and click the revalidation link.
 The system will guide you through the revalidation process.

 How do I complete revalidation if I don’t have internet access?